A strong team culture doubles employee engagement

 Workplace culture is everything people do, shaped by the mindset and emotional culture.
 While it’s a key priority for CEOs and senior executives, culture design is a co-creation process.
 Actually, people have a stronger effect on how culture is shaped.
 That’s a big challenge I observe when helping companies design their culture.
 Most leaders want to control culture; to own it, undermining the role that people play.
 Even worse, they expect culture to be something homogenous, undermining the value of subcultures.

 What if we shift the focus from corporate culture to team culture instead?

 Organizations know that engagement leads to productivity, innovation, loyalty, and more.
-But, most are failing to improve it.
+However, most are failing to improve it.

 We got engagement all wrong.

-That’s the key conclusion of Marcus Buckingham and Ashley Goodall in-depth HBR piece.
+That’s the key conclusion of Marcus Buckingham and Ashley Goodall’s in-depth HBR piece.
 Organizations usually have two extreme solutions to fix engagement.

-The first is culture — companies focus on the employee experience to improve engagement.
-The second is the person per se — to fix performance, companies try to develop skills, and motivation individually.
+The first is culture — companies focus on the collective employee experience to improve engagement.
+The second is the person per se — to fix performance, companies focus on developing skills and individually addressing motivation.